 All over the world, Modern Buildings are becoming functionally and physically obsolete.
-Particularly public buildings, due to their intensive PROGRAM (SSMP) use over time, the evolution of their programmatic requirements, and After a demanding period of construction of technical, industrial and the demand for interventions to preserve and adequate them to new commercial schools, as a consequence of the increase of the school legal and functional standards. population, the state launched a plan, in 1958, for the construction of Public school buildings refurbishment opens the discussion on how 16 new Lyceums throughout the Portuguese territory. to preserve the heritage and, at the same time, meet new functional Augusto Pereira Brandão, one of the architects that reinforced the requirements and community demands in a different legal framework JCETS 's2 project team, had an active role in the development process from the one in which they were originally built.
-Also to the ability of of the normalization studies for school buildings in the 1960s, that these modern buildings to adapt to the imposed changes, not only would be applied as models in school buildings with similar programs, in functional terms but also in integrating new construction systems, cost reduction and construction efficiency. technologies and infrastructures.
-The RDLSS precedes these studies as a case study where the Rainha Dona Leonor Secondary School (RDLSS)1, originally designed established program for schools of 800 and 1200 students was by Augusto Brandão (1930-2018), followed the late modern period of tested in its conceptual guidelines.
-In accordance with the new the 1950s.
-Its refurbishment process, considered as a good practice programmatic requirements of the general standards imposed by the JCETS-MOP, the distribution of the program would be in two intervention is presented and discussed in terms of its methodology.
-A critical review of the government program for the school's modernifunctional and autonomous bodies, the main teaching block and zation and for the specific process of this case study is made, relating gymnasiums-canteen block.
-A reticulated reinforced concrete conceptual and methodological strategies, functional and technical structure (beam-pillar) was adopted, creating a metric based on the adjustment, and response to the community and its daily use. classroom dimensions which determined the rhythm of the whole.
-The methodological approach is one of the main issues to take in Along with the structure, all the elements applied to the construction were modeled by this metric.
-According to the author of the consideration when planning a successful refurbishment.
-Is important to studying the existing built artifact, understanding its modern values project, "the architectural party seeks to translate its operation and and deal with the existing constraints in order to intervene and obtain, in the general aesthetic aspect, a sober and modern taste propose new additions that became integrated as a whole. that accompanies the most discreet and logical of the new national achievements".3
+Particularly public buildings, due to their intensive use over time, the evolution of their programmatic requirements, and the demand for interventions to preserve and adequate them to new legal and functional standards.

+Public school buildings refurbishment opens the discussion on how to preserve the heritage and, at the same time, meet new functional requirements and community demands in a different legal framework from the one in which they were originally built.
+Also to the ability of these modern buildings to adapt to the imposed changes, not only in functional terms but also in integrating new construction systems, technologies and infrastructures.

+Rainha Dona Leonor Secondary School (RDLSS)1, originally designed by Augusto Brandão (1930-2018), followed the late modern period of the 1950s.
+Its refurbishment process, considered as a good practice intervention is presented and discussed in terms of its methodology.
+A critical review of the government program for the school's modernization and for the specific process of this case study is made, relating conceptual and methodological strategies, functional and technical adjustment, and response to the community and its daily use.

+The methodological approach is one of the main issues to take in consideration when planning a successful refurbishment.
+Is important to studying the existing built artifact, understanding its modern values and deal with the existing constraints in order to intervene and propose new additions that became integrated as a whole.

-2. THE EXISTING SCHOOL CONDITIONS AND THE SECONDARY SCHOOL MODERNIZATION
+2. THE EXISTING SCHOOL CONDITIONS AND THE SECONDARY SCHOOL MODERNIZATION PROGRAM (SSMP)